 |Page tools: Print Page Print All RSS Search this Product|

 Microdata is released at the discretion of the Australian Statistician after an assessment process conducted by the ABS.
-The ABS has protections in place to ensure microdata is managed to maintain the confidentiality of individuals and businesses, as required under the Census and Statistics Act 1905.
-This is fundamental to the trust the Australian public has in the ABS, and that trust is in turn fundamental to the excellent quality of ABS information.
+The ABS has protections in place to ensure microdata access is managed to maintain the confidentiality of individuals and businesses, as required under the Census and Statistics Act 1905 and Census and Statistics (Information Release and Access) Determination 2018.
+This is fundamental to the trust the Australian public has in the ABS, and that trust is essential to the excellent quality of ABS information.
 Without that trust, survey respondents may be less forthcoming or truthful in answering our questionnaires.
 For more information, see 'Avoiding inadvertent disclosure' and 'Microdata' on our web page How the ABS keeps your information confidential.

-In response to the legislative requirement for the Australian Statistician to release microdata ‘... in a manner that is not likely to enable the identification of a particular person or organisation to which it relates’, the ABS:
+In response to the legislative requirement for the Australian Statistician to release microdata ‘in a manner that is not likely to enable the identification of the individual', the ABS:

 In addition, we place restrictions on how you may use some types of microdata.
 These restrictions are set out in the Undertaking signed by each organisation's Responsible Officer, and for some modes of access, in an individual undertaking which is signed by the microdata user.
 Each individual must agree to the conditions of accessing and using ABS microdata when submitting an application.